-- During the formation of I, sequential pericyclic reactions and an oxidation reaction (due to the presence of O2) take place, and a well-known gas forms during the reaction. - J has a strong and very broad band between 3300 and 2500 cm-1 in the IR spectrum.
+- During the formation of I, sequential pericyclic reactions and oxidation reaction (due to the presence of O2) take place.
+A well-known gas forms during the reaction. - J has a strong and very broad band between 3300 and 2500 cm-1 in the IR spectrum.